Upstream-Research/records.net/README.md

 The source code for this library is made available under an "MIT" license, See the "LICENSE" file for details.

-Revised: 2018-09-05 (db)
+Revised: 2018-09-14 (db)

-_(20180905 (db) Warning, this is unstable and somewhat untested code.
+_(20180914 (db) Warning: this is unstable and somewhat untested code.
-It has been released in the interest of getting this code out into the community, where it may be further developed into something stable)_
+It has been released in the interest of getting it out into the community, where people can see it and perhaps take an interest in it.)_

 ## Overview